altaga/Lightsaver/README.md

 * [Deployment Example](https://phoenix.lightlink.io/token/0x531bBf90b1f691DB2CFe361fE2e8E30E7e77CDe1)

-Primero el contrato debe de ser capaz de recibir cualquier tipo de Assets, ya sea ETH, ERC20 Tokens y NFTs.
-Asi que se implementaron las siguientes funciones fallback para ello.
+First, the contract must be capable of receiving any type of Assets, be it ETH, ERC20 Tokens and NFTs.
+So the following fallback functions were implemented for this.

     receive() external payable {} // Recieve Deposits

     fallback() external payable {} // Recieve Deposits if recieve doesn't work

-Ahora se debe de poder realizar retiros desde el contrato a nuestra wallet, asi que se implementaron las funciones de transfer para cada asset.
+Now it should be possible to make withdrawals from the contract to our wallet, so the transfer functions have been implemented for each asset.

     function transferNative(uint256 value, address payable to)
         public